kpine/zwave-js-server-docker/README.md

 A minimal docker container for [zwave-js-server](https://github.com/zwave-js/zwave-js-server/).
 This container provides a usable zwave-js-server and nothing else.
 The zwave-js-server is a websocket application that hosts the [Z-Wave JS](https://github.com/zwave-js/node-zwave-js) driver software.

-For a more functional application that also provides the zwave-js-server, it is recommended to use [zwavejs2mqtt](https://github.com/zwave-js/zwavejs2mqtt/) instead.
+For a more functional application that also provides the zwave-js-server, use [Z-Wave JS UI](https://github.com/zwave-js/zwave-js-ui) instead.

 ## Docker Configuration